 Our sponsor, and Maxim and/or its designees have agreed to purchase an aggregate of 6,000,000 private placement warrants at a price of \$1.00 per private warrant, for an aggregate purchase price of \$6,000,000, of which 5,500,000 private placement warrants will be purchased by our sponsor and 500,000 private placement warrants will be purchased by Maxim and/or its designees.
-Our sponsor and Maxim have also agreed that if the overallotment is exercised by the underwriters, they will purchase at a price of \$1.00 per private warrant an additional number of private placement warrants (up to a maximum of 600,000 additional private placement warrants), of which our sponsor will purchase up to 500,000 additional private placement warrants, in the aggregate amount of \$600,000.
+Our sponsor and Maxim have also agreed that if the overallotment is exercised by the underwriters, they will purchase at a price of \$1.00 per private warrant an additional number of private placement warrants (up to a maximum of 600,000 additional private placement warrants), of which our sponsor will purchase up to 525,000 additional private placement warrants and Maxim and/or its designees, will purchase up to 75,000 additional private placement warrants, in the aggregate amount of \$600,000.
 These additional private placement warrants will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.